Contact via Email and Phone: Closed to In-person Traffic

 Maximum Credits Enrolled

-Students may register for a maximum of 19 credits during the fall and spring semesters,
+Undergraduate students may register for a maximum of 19 credits during the fall and

-and a maximum of 15 credits during the summer session.
-Students who want to enroll
+spring semesters, and a maximum of 15 credits during the summer session.
+Graduate

 Special Course Types